casgari/AC215_G4/README.md

-By comparison, our audio transcription container, which calls the Whisper-Jax model, takes far longer to run, and so benefits further optimization within its own Docker container.
+By comparison, our audio transcription container, which calls the Whisper-Jax model, takes far longer to run, and so benefits from further optimization within its own Docker container.
 Thus, we chose to deploy the [audio transcription container](https://audio-transcription-hcsan6rz2q-uc.a.run.app/) in Cloud Run.
 A screenshot of the deployed cloud run, which also runs severlessly, is included below:

 <img src="images/cloud_run.png"  width="800">